shift7-ch/katta-docs/docs/setup/SERVER_SETUP.md

 Alternatively, creating storage profiles in Katta Web is also supported for users with the admin role.
 :::

-Once the profile exists, users with the `create-vault` role can create vaults for it: Katta Server provisions the S3 bucket on the fly and hands out short-lived STS credentials scoped to that single bucket.
+Once the profile exists, users with the `create-vaults` role can create vaults for it.
+The client obtains short-lived bucket-creation credentials from AWS STS with its OIDC access token.
+Katta Desktop then creates the bucket itself; in Katta Web the browser hands those credentials to Katta Server, which creates the bucket on the user's behalf.
 The command prints the created profile as JSON.

 :::info
 Authentication uses the browser-based Authorization Code flow unless `--accessToken` is supplied.